 Man stabs 6 people to death in Sydney shopping center before fatally shot by police

-SYDNEY — A man stabbed six people to death at a busy Sydney shopping center Saturday before he was fatally shot, police said.
-Multiple people, including a small child, were also injured in the attack.
+SYDNEY — A man stabbed six people to death at a busy Sydney shopping center Saturday before he was fatally shot, police said, with hundreds fleeing the chaotic scene, many weeping as they carried their children.
+Eight people, including a 9-month-old, were injured.

 Cooke said the police inspector, a senior officer, was alone when she confronted the suspect and engaged him soon after her arrival on the scene, "saving a range of people's lives."

+"If she didn't shoot, he would have kept going, and I don't know how many more he would have done," another witness told 7News, speaking of the police inspector.

-Video showed many ambulances and police cars around the shopping center, and people streaming out.
+Video showed many ambulances and police cars around the shopping center, and people streaming out, many with children in their arms.

 Paramedics were treating patients at the scene.